 This post may contain affiliate links.
 Please read our disclosure policy.

-Savor this delightful small batch broccoli salad, perfect as a crisp, rejuvenating lunch or as an ideal accompaniment to Broiled Chicken, Baked Salmon, or a classic hamburger.
+Enjoy this fresh, flavorful broccoli salad on its own for lunch or as a side with Broiled Chicken, Baked Salmon, or a classic hamburger.

 Why You’ll Love This Recipe